giovanni-liboni/exercise-rest-api-shop/README.md

     dokku mysql:link <app-name> <app-name-db>
     ```

+6. Select the Dockerfile as a builder

+    ```bash
+    dokku builder:set <app-name> selected dockerfile
+    ```

 On the development machine, you can run the following commands to deploy the application:

-6. Setup the remote repository
+7. Setup the remote repository

     ```bash
     git remote add dokku dokku@<dokku-host>:<app-name>
     ```
-7. Deploy the app
+8. Deploy the app

     ```bash
     git push dokku master